stianfro/blog/content/en/posts/gateway-api-1.md

         allocateLoadBalancerNodePorts: false
 ```

-We can also add more listeners if we want to, here is an example with listeners for https (terminated in the gateway) and passthrough tls:
+We can also add more listeners if we want to, here is an example with listeners for https (terminated in the gateway) and passthrough tls.
+Hostname matchers are added to control what listener an httproute is attached to.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1